Ether1Project/ECPs/site/content/post/ecp6.md

+---
+title: (Open) ECP-6: New EthoLabs Development Enclave
+date: 2020-02-14T00:00:10.000Z # Change the date and time
+description: >-
+Rework EthoLab's to help build a team of Ether-a developers to work on dApps / services for Ether-1.
+---

 ECP Originator: CableGod
 ECP Sponsor: CableGod
 ECP Motivation: Create a new development team to focus on dApp development and external services for Ether-1.